Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 The B2B-oriented back-office sections may contain the following functional blocks:

-• Agent sales covering all the commercial and functional conditions governing sales via agencies under the tour operator’s umbrella.
-As the case may be, agencies can represent tour operator employees driving customers for the tour operator or external organizations cooperating with the tour operator based on agency agreements.
+• Agent sales covering commercial and functional conditions governing sales via agencies under the tour operator’s umbrella.
+Agencies can represent a tour operator’s employees bringing customers for the tour operator or external organizations cooperating with the tour operator under agency agreements;

-• Partner sales section which governs distribution conditions via partner tour operators and distributors.
+• Partner sales governing distribution conditions via partner tour operators and distributors;

-B2C sales segment usually incorporates diverse instruments to create customer-facing websites for selling travel services to the end traveler.
-Modern tour operator back-office solutions allow creating multiple B2C that can be set up for the tour operator, its partner agencies and tour operators, corporate clients, etc. The B2C is also normally equipped with an API interface that allows customers to build their own websites with unique designs and integrate them with the back-office.
+The B2C sales section usually incorporates diverse instruments to create customer-facing websites for selling travel services to the end traveler.
+Modern tour operator back-office solutions allow creating multiple B2C portals that can be set up for the tour operator, its partner agencies and partner tour operators, corporate clients, etc. The B2C section is also normally equipped with an API interface that allows customers to build their own websites with unique designs and integrate them with the back office.

 B2B and B2C Interfaces of GP Travel Enterprise

 A cleverly designed and managed customer relations strategy is of key importance for any business.
-For this reason, customer relationship management (CRM) solutions (or just certain elements of it) are present in almost every tour operator’s back-office nowadays.
+For this reason, customer relationship management (CRM) solutions (or just their individual elements) are present in almost every tour operator’s back office nowadays.

 Draw attention